Rajpratik71/volatility-wiki/Command-Reference.md

 ## strings

-For a given image and a file with lines of the form `<decimal_offset>:<string>`, output the corresponding process and virtual addresses where that string can be found.
+For a given image and a file with lines of the form `<decimal_offset>:<string>`, or `<decimal_offset> <string>`, output the corresponding process and virtual addresses where that string can be found.
 Expected input for this tool is the output of [Microsoft Sysinternals' Strings utility](http://technet.microsoft.com/en-us/sysinternals/bb897439), or another utility that provides similarly formatted offset:string mappings.
 Note that the input offsets are physical offsets from the start of the file/image.

 Sysinternals Strings can be used on Linux/Mac using [Wine](http://www.winehq.org/).
 Output should be redirected to a file to be fed to the Volatility strings plugin.
-If you're using GNU strings command, use the -td flags to produce offsets in decimal (the plugin does not accept hex offsets).
+If you're using GNU strings command, use the `-td` flags to produce offsets in decimal (the plugin does not accept hex offsets).
 Some example usages are as follows:

 **Windows**

     C:\> strings.exe –q –o -accepteula win7.dd > win7_strings.txt

+It can take a while for the Sysinternals strings program to finish.
+The `–q` and `–o` switches are imperative, since they make sure the header is not output (`-q`) and that there is an offset for each line (`-o`).

 **Linux/Mac**

+You can use the Sysinternals strings program with wine:

     $ wine strings.exe –q –o -accepteula win7.dd > win7_strings.txt

-It can take a while for the Sysinternals strings program to finish.
-The –q and –o switches are imperative, since they make sure the header is not output (-q) and that there is an offset for each line (-o).
+You can also use the GNU `strings` utility that comes with Linux and Mac (**Note:** the default `strings` utility on Mac does not have Unicode support.
+You can install the GNU `binutils` package in order to get a `strings` utility that does).
+You should use the `-td` flags to get the decimal offset and will have to make a second pass with the `-el` flags in order to get (little endian) Unicode strings.
+Notice that the second pass appends (`>>`) to the existing file:

+    $ strings -a -td win7.dd > win7_strings.txt
+    $ strings -a -td -el win7.dd >> win7_strings.txt

 The result should be a text file that contains the offset and strings from the image for example:

     16392:@@@